0LNetworkCommunity/libra-legacy-v6/ol/documentation/ops/validator_deamon_configs.md

 # Running 0L validator as a system service
-This guide will create a daemon service which runs `libra-node` and restarts on failure and on reboot.
+This guide will create a daemon service which runs a `diem-node` and restarts on failure and on reboot.

 Note that this guide:
 - targets Ubuntu 20.4.
 - assumes you have set up your environment correctly (see util/setup.sh).
-- does not provision the `miner` service which is a separate concern from `libra-node`.
+- does not provision the `tower` service which is a separate concern from `diem-node`.

 # Background
 `systemd`, is a linux utility for managing long-running services on linux.
-The validation service (`libra-node`) is one such long running service.
-The `miner` is another, but that is out of scope for this doc.
+The validation service (`diem-node`) is one such long running service.
+The `tower` is another, but that is out of scope for this doc.

 There are a few file paths you will be working from:

 - `~/.0L/` will contain the node configurations
-- `~/<project root>/libra-node`: contains the source code
+- `~/<project root>/diem-node`: contains the source code
 - `~/<project root>/target/release`: will contain binaries produced by cargo

 # Quick Start

 This will use a `make` recipe to start the node daemon and install the daemon configs.

 First.
-Copy a template for systemd from `<project root>/util/libra-node.system.template` into your 0L home path, usually `~/.0L`.
-There are two templates for running as `root` or with a `user`.
-Note that the non-root template file needs to be edited: replace occurrences of `[USER]` with the username under which the service will run.
+Copy a template for systemd from `<project root>/util/diem-node.system` into your 0L home path, usually `~/.0L`.
+This is non-root template file needs to be edited: replace occurrences of `<<YOUR USERNAME!>>` with the username under which the service will run.

+BEFORE PROCEEDING: Check you have `~/.0L/diem-node.system` in place and edited with your usename.

-Then the makefile can do a number of things including coping that file to the usual place, and then (re)starting the service.
+Now the Makefile can do a number of things including coping that file to the usual place, and then (re)starting the service.

 From the project root: